-This procedure is intended to provide Disclosers with an avenue to raise legitimate concerns.
-If you are either unable to raise the matter with the LEP or you are dissatisfied with the action taken you can report it directly to the Cities and Local Growth Unit in the Ministry of Housing, Communities and Local Government and the Department for Business Energy and Industrial Strategy, at the following email address: LEPPolicy@communities.gsi.gov.uk or by writing to: LEP Policy Deputy Director, Cities and Local Growth Unit, Fry Block, 2 Marsham Street, London, SW1P 4DF.
-You should clearly mark your email or letter as "Official whistleblowing".
+40. This procedure is intended to provide Disclosers with an avenue to raise legitimate concerns.
+If you are either unable to raise the matter with the LEP or you are dissatisfied with the action taken you can report it directly to the Cities and Local Growth Unit in the Ministry of Housing, Communities and Local Government and the Department for Business Energy and Industrial Strategy, at the following email address: localgrowthassurance@communities.gov.uk or by writing to: LEP Compliance Deputy Director, Cities and Local Growth Unit, Fry Block, 2 Marsham Street, London, SW1P 4DF.
+You should clearly mark your email or letter as "Official - whistleblowing".

-In addition, if you are either unable to raise the matter with the LEP or you are dissatisfied with the action taken you may consider raising it with:
+- 41. In addition, if you are either unable to raise the matter with the LEP or you are dissatisfied with the action taken you may consider raising it with:

+- The LEP's Accountable Body, Leicester City Council

+- The police;

-The LEP accountable body, Leicester City Council The police; The relevant regulatory body or professional body; Your Trade Union; Your solicitor; Your Citizens Advice Bureau.
+- The relevant regulatory body or professional body;

+- Your Trade Union;

+- Your solicitor;

+- Your Citizens Advice Bureau; or

+- A prescribed person or body.

 Further information and signposting for potential Disclosers is available on www.gov.uk.

-If a Discloser does take the matter outside the LEP, to an external body, they should ensure they do not disclose information that is confidential, for example, if you are an employee your contract of employment may set out expectations of your regarding what is confidential.
+42. If a Discloser does take the matter outside the LEP, to an external body, they should ensure they do not disclose information that is confidential, for example, if you are an employee your contract of employment may set out expectations of your regarding what is confidential.